cabinetoffice/national-leadership-centre-website/pages/what-we-do/research.md

   bring the best of the available evidence together in one place.
 It is building a deeper understanding of the complex links between leadership, productivity and outcomes in public services.
-paragraph_two: 'The Centre’s initial research suggests that the best way to support public sector leaders is to increase their ability to work as a system.
-To do this successfully, the NLC is:'
+paragraph_two: "The Centre’s initial research suggests that the best way to support public sector leaders is to increase their ability to work as a system.
+To do this successfully, the NLC is:"
 paragraph_three: "- developing a data-driven picture of public sector leadership\r